parca-dev/parca-agent/README.md

 Usage: parca-agent --node=STRING

 Flags:
   -h, --help                      Show context-sensitive help.
       --log-level="info"          Log level.
       --http-address=":7071"      Address to bind HTTP server to.
       --node=STRING               Name node the process is running on.
-If on Kubernetes, this must match the Kubernetes node name.
+If on Kubernetes, this must match the Kubernetes
+                                  node name.
       --external-label=KEY=VALUE;...
                                   Label(s) to attach to all profiles.
       --store-address=STRING      gRPC address to send profiles and symbols to.
       --bearer-token=STRING       Bearer token to authenticate with store.
       --bearer-token-file=STRING
                                   File to read bearer token from to authenticate with store.
       --insecure                  Send gRPC requests via plaintext instead of TLS.
       --insecure-skip-verify      Skip TLS certificate verification.
       --sampling-ratio=1.0        Sampling ratio to control how many of the discovered targets to profile.
+Defaults to
-Defaults to 1.0, which is all.
+                                  1.0, which is all.
       --kubernetes                Discover containers running on this node to profile automatically.
       --pod-label-selector=STRING
-                                Label selector to control which Kubernetes Pods to select.
+                                  Label selector to control which Kubernetes
+                                  Pods to select.
       --systemd-units=SYSTEMD-UNITS,...
                                   systemd units to profile on this node.
       --temp-dir="/tmp"           Temporary directory path to use for object files.
       --socket-path=STRING        The filesystem path to the container runtimes socket.
 Leave this empty to use the defaults.
-      --profiling-duration=DURATION
-                                The agent profiling duration to use.
+      --profiling-duration=10s    The agent profiling duration to use.
 Leave this empty to use the defaults.
 ```

 ### systemd